NicholasCHowlett/cfdRoomWithFans/README.md

 # Computational science investigation of airborn viruses within common spaces inside buildings
 ## Summary
 This computation fluid dynamics study aims to determine easily-implemented, cheap interventions that can significantly reduce airborn virus transmission person-to-person, within indoor environments (namely open-plan rooms and smaller workspaces) of buildings.
+Interventions including fans with differing locations and speeds (separate to to building's air-con system) will be modelled.
 Virus' distribution at heights of children's heads (1 to 5 year-old kids) will be of particular interest.

 ## Methodology
 The CFD finite volume method will be employed, via OpenFOAM [1, 2], constructed on a predominently rectangular (block-structered) grid.
 The steady-state flow condition will be modelled, via the standard incompressible _icoFoam_ solver [3], to significantly reduce computational time which will allow a greater number of scenarios (i.e. larger parameter sweep) to be simulated.
 Grids will be more concentrated nearer the floor to ensure adequate accuracy at these regions.

 ## Prediction & Validation using methodology
 The computational simulation results will be checked against real-world experimental results where available, to ensure accuracy of results and confidence in predictive ability.
-Then, interventions such as fans with differing locations and speeds (separate to to building's air-con system) will be predicted using the modelling, and validated where possible.
+Specificially, carbon dioxide concentration levels in the spaces will be measured after releasing a known amount of CO2 within them.
+These measurements will be taken with interventions in place, allowing model predictions of interventions to be validated.

 ## Computation infrastructure
 Computations will be completed on cloud providers' hardware [4, 5].
 Horizontal scaling to increase the number of compute nodes will be attempted if required.